 Topography of Terror

-The Topography of Terror is an open-air museum located on the former site of the Gestapo and SS headquarters.
-While not specifically focused on the Berlin Wall, it chronicles the history of Nazi terror and its repercussions, including the rise and fall of the wall.
-The exhibition offers significant historical context and is an excellent place to learn about the events that led to the division of Berlin and the construction of the wall.
+Museum of Topography of Terror is an outdoor museum situated at the site of the former secret state police, Gestapo and SS headquarters. it doesn’t feature the Berlin Wall per se but it does recount the history of Nazi aggression and its aftermaths with the rise and fall of the wall.
+I think that the exhibition provides great historical background and it is the best place to start that story with the division of Berlin and construction of the wall.

 Gedenkstätte Berliner Mauer (Berlin Wall Memorial)